-If you use your DSLR or mirrorless camera to shoot video for weddings, vlogs, interviews, whatever it may be, you’ve no doubt noticed that the sound quality provided by the camera’s built-in microphone leaves something to be desired.
+If you shoot video for weddings, vlogs, interviews, whatever it may be, you’ve no doubt noticed that the sound quality provided by the camera’s built-in microphone leaves something to be desired.
 You can solve this problem, however, with the use of external microphones, like shotgun mics.
 With a shotgun microphone, you’ll be able to filter out unwanted noise so you can focus on capturing the sound you want.

 As photographers, we naturally focus on the image side of things.
 But for those of us who have ventured down the videography road, we know the importance of capturing great-sounding audio.
 Terrible sound quality can completely ruin a production.
 So no matter what you’re shooting, or if you’re an up-and-comer or a seasoned pro, you’re going to need a good microphone if you want to create a solid video.